denten-books/plain-text/sample.md

 ### 3.7 Malicious Code Injection

-In presenting canonical models of document structure, it is my hope to convince the reader of the very real and literal sense of depth encoded into the fabric of contemporary textuality.
+In presenting canonical models of document structure, it is my hope to convince the reader of the very real and literal sense of depth manufactured into the structure of the contemporary document--object model.
 This includes print, because even in that mode, publishing practices today rely on some of the same machinery described in this chapter.

 The attached documents illustrate my thesis in practice.
-In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy, Gentleman*, in plain text (`.txt`) file format.
+In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy *, in plain text (`.txt`) file format.
 To produce the image, I use the Helfman's self-similarity dotplot approach.
 Dotplots, as Helfman explains, "reveal similarity structures in data regardless of format and in text and software regardless of language